pharia-le/get_it_done/README.md

-# Projekt
+# Done & Done

-Projekt is a Ruby on Rails application where a user may manage their projects and associated tasks.
+Done & Done is a Ruby on Rails application where a user may manage their projects and associated tasks.
 Tasks are filtered by context so that a user may easily choose and complete a task based on the user's current context.
 This time management system is based on the popular Getting Things Done methodology created by author David Kelvin Allen.

-### Installing
+## Installation

 Clone repository to chosen directory.

 ```
-git clone git@github.com:pharia-le/projekt.git
+git clone git@github.com:pharia-le/done_and_done.git
 ```

+## Usage

 Install gems.